 I was used to planning out my life.
 One year ago I was likely to be found flipping pages forward in my daily planner.
 I was planning out the details of the next week, month, and year to come.
 I was thinking about where I’d go to graduate school, how much money I’d earn as a Speech Therapist, who I’d marry, what flavor our cake would be, and where we’d retire fifty years later.
 Daydreaming was fun at times, but the reality was that all this planning was making me sick with stress.
-The more I tried to predict my future, the more afraid I felt of it not turning out perfect, and the more anxious and fearful I became.
+The more I tried to predict my future, the more afraid I felt of it not turning out perfectly, and the more anxious and fearful I became.

 When I finished my final semester of college on an exchange in Melbourne, I was awestruck by the amount of freedom I suddenly had.
 I had money in the bank, no obligations back home, and a newfound comfort of being far from home.
 I wanted to see more of Australia, and thoughts of visiting Asia crossed my mind.
 I felt so young and free; I was tired of planning so much and certain that living spontaneously and taking risks would improve my life.

-The day I left to travel I swallowed my fear and vowed never to plan more than necessary.
-I realized what a risk I was taking in traveling this way.
 I didn’t realize how rewarding this risk would be, or how many more great risks I’d take along the way.

 I enjoyed surprising myself with the places I’d end up.
 I had the freedom to stay as long as it was interesting, leave when I felt ready, and take last minute opportunities.
 After a week in Adelaide I went on Gumtree.com and responded to an ad for a work-exchange job at an Aboriginal Cultural Center in the outback.
 They wrote back and said I could come immediately.
 The very next day I was driving into the desert on a rideshare with a new friend.